Measurity/ModTemplateValheim/README.md

 ## Requirements
  - MSBuild 16+ (installed with Visual Studio)
- - If you want C# 9 support you need https://dotnet.microsoft.com/download/dotnet/5.0 as well or change projects to use C# 8.
+ - If you want modern C# lang support you need https://dotnet.microsoft.com/download/dotnet/6.0 as well or change projects to use C# x.
 See Directory.Build.props file to change language version.

 ## Credits
 https://github.com/MrPurple6411 - First to make a proper template.
 Used the proj dependencies from it as a base.